All resources

 =IF(OR(C3<=20, D3>30),"Bonus", "No Bonus")

-The combination of IF with OR is particularly useful for scenarios where you need to apply a decision based on a variety of possible criteria.
+The combination of IF with OR is especially useful when decisions are based on a variety of possible outcomes.

 Using IF with AND & OR conditions